 3. Storage

-• Builds are stored in a dedicated storage system to ensure they are separate from the editable application versions.
+• Builds are stored in a dedicated storage system to ensure they are separate from the editable project versions.
 This storage supports easy retrieval and deployment of builds.

 Example use case

-Imagine you have an application for customer onboarding with multiple processes, templates, and integrations.
+Imagine you have a project for customer onboarding with multiple processes, templates, and integrations.
 After completing development and final testing, you:

-• Submit changes to create Version 1.0 of the application.
+• Submit changes to create Version 1.0 of the project.

 • Create a build for Version 1.0.